retrofoundry/fast3d-rs/README.md

 The library consists of three main components:

-- `RCP` - This represents the N64 RCP and provides a reset and a run method.
+- `RCP` - This represents the N64 RCP and provides a reset and a runDL method.
-- `GraphicsIntermediateDevice` - This is a component given to the RCP run command that collects draw calls for parsing into different renderers
+- `RCPOutput` - This is a component given to the RCP run command that collects draw calls for parsing into different renderers
-- `GliumGraphicsDevice` - This is a renderer that can be used to render the draw backend agnostic draw calls produced
+- `GliumGraphicsDevice` - This is a renderer that can be used to render the output produced

 <details>
 <summary>OpenGL (Glium) Example</summary>